benjamin-chan/WSERLottery/WSERLottery.md

 > 2 | 561 | 1122
 > 1 | 1739 | 1739

 This information is different from what is shown on the [2014 lottery statistics](http://www.wser.org/2013/11/27/2014-lottery-statistics/) page.
+Since this is where selection probabilities are shown, **use this table** for input data on the number of tickets and entrants.
 > Tickets | # of Entrants | Probability (%) | Expected # Selected | Expected % Selected
 > --------|---------------|-----------------|---------------------|--------------------
 > 1 | 1749 | 6.46 | 112.9 | 41.8